 Please note, it is not a requirement to have previous experience working in the sector or to have studied a film related undergraduate programme, as the course will provide a thorough grounding in the fundamental principles and basic core knowledge of film marketing and distribution.

-Shortlisted applicants will then be invited for an interview at NTI Birmingham or for EU/International students via Skype or telephone.
+Shortlisted applicants will then be invited for an interview or for EU/International students via Skype or telephone.

 Starting: Sep 2020